wangxun123456/Sinnga/README.md

-Sinnga Bitcoin Core + OnmiLayer integration/staging tree
+Sinnga Bitcoin Core + OmniLayer integration/staging tree
 =====================================

 Sinnga will maintain its code base with the latest official release of bitcoin_core.
 Currently, it has been developing with the coming release of bitcoin_core 0.17.
 It will be online with the same version of bitcoin_core on Bitcoin Nodes.